About Le Moulin de Pezenas

 Origins and architecture

-In an authentic hamlet set in the South of France, between Montpellier and Béziers, under the shade of several hundred year old plane trees, sits Le Moulin de Pézenas.
+In a hamlet set in the South of France, between Montpellier and Béziers, under the shade of 100 year old plane trees, sits Le Moulin de Pézenas.
 It is one of the last historical mills of the Hérault.
 It originates from the 12th century and it remained in use as late as 1918.
-It was completely renovated between 2014 and 2016, becoming an ideal retreat in the midst of an exceptionally well preserved countryside.
+It was completely renovated between 2014 and 2016, becoming a haven in the midst of an exceptionally well preserved countryside.

-When Pierres d’Histoire became the owner of the property, the mill had been much damaged and had suffered some rather clumsy transformations most probably during the 20th century.
-Not lived in for nearly 100 years, fortunately it had been kept dry, enabling the main structure to be saved.
+When Pierres d’Histoire became the owner of the property, the mill had been severely damaged and had suffered some rather clumsy transformation work, most probably during the 20th century.
+Although not lived in for nearly 100 years, it had been kept dry fortunately, enabling the main structure to be saved.

 “The structure is composed of two massive flour mill towers, of an oblong shape, and with a downstream overhang, built in hardshell limestone.
 The construction covers several periods.